umi0410/spaceone-helm/README.md

 ### Commands

 > ⚠️  `inventory-scheduler` and `statistics-scheduler` doesn't work fine until you execute `initialize-spaceone` which is a Kubernetes `Job`.
 Please create the `Job` after reading the following commands.
+Those pods like `inventory-scheduler` or `statistics-scheduler` has some labels like `helm.stargate.spaceone.dev/need_initialization!=true`

 You should input your aws credentials which have permissions for AWS Secret Mananger in `values.yaml`